ONCE SAVED, ALWAYS SAVED

 The wicked in the scenario above repented and turned from his wicked ways and was saved.
 The righteous went back into sinning and was lost even though at one time he had salvation.
 Most people have accepted a lie begun by Satan and propagated by Christian ministers.
 “The soul that sinneth, it shall die [eternally]” (Ezekiel 18:20).
 It does not matter whether that individual had been forgiven by our heavenly Father or not.
 If a man continues to sin even after he has received forgiveness, he will die eternally and suffer the second death from which there is no resurrection.

 “For if you live after the flesh, you shall die [eternally]: but if you through the Spirit [of Elohim] do mortify [subdue] the deeds of the body, you shall live” (Romans 8:13).

-“But now being made free from sin, and become servants to Elohim, you have your fruit unto holiness, an the end everlasting life” (Romans 6:22, emphasis added).
+“But now being made free from sin, and become servants to Elohim, you have your fruit unto holiness, and the end everlasting life” (Romans 6:22, emphasis added).
 Unfortunately most have never been made free from sin and continue to sin.
 They have never been told the full Gospel, but been sold a fake Gospel.
 “For I am not ashamed of the Gospel of Messiah: for it is the power of Elohim unto salvation to everyone that believeth” (Romans 1:16, emphasis added).
-And how much power is there in Elohim?
+How much power is there in Elohim?
 By the word of His mouth the Universe was spoken into existence.
-And there is enough power available to every man and woman and child “to keep you from falling [sinning], and to present you faultless before the presence of His glory with exceeding joy” (Jude 24).
+There is enough power available to every man and woman and child “to keep you from falling [sinning], and to present you faultless before the presence of His glory with exceeding joy” (Jude 24).
 Someday “Elohim will rejoice over you with joy; he will rest in His love, He will joy over thee with singing” (Zephaniah 3:17).